ids-willemsen/ezpore/README.md

 Please note!
 As the data is already demultiplexed, the `barcode58.fastq` file is inside a folder called "demultiplexed".
-When running the script, nemmap will ask you to confirm this.
+When running the script, ezpore will ask you to confirm this.
 Type 'yes' when asked.

 The `settingsfile.txt` located in the same folder contains our suggested settings to analyze this dataset.